effektif/user-docs/docs/tasks.rst

 Tasks with due dates have a clock indicator to the right of the task name.
-Signavio Workflow shows this indicator in red when a task’s due date has arrived.
+Workflow Accelerator shows this indicator in red when a task’s due date has arrived.

 You can use the controls on the right to filter the tasks list, which you will find useful when the workload increases.